Nick DiPillo

 2021-22, 2020-21, 2019-20

-In 2022-23 (first season), helped lead the Pitt program to back-to-back ACC wins for the first time in eight seasons
+In 2022-23 (first season), assisted Pitt to back-to-back ACC wins for the first time in eight seasons

-From 2019 to 2022, led Scranton to a 58-8 (.879) overall record, as well as three consecutive Landmark Conference Regular Season Championships, Landmark Conference Tournament Championships, and NCAA Tournament Berths (2021-22 Sweet 16 appearance)
+From 2019 to 2022, led Scranton to a 58-8 (.879) record, three consecutive Landmark Conference Regular Season Championships, three consecutive Landmark Conference Tournament Championships, and three consecutive NCAA Tournament berths (one Sweet 16 appearance)

 In 2021-22, guided Scranton to only the fourth undefeated conference record (14-0) in Landmark Conference history

-As Scranton’s Head Coach, coached six Landmark All-Conference Team selections, as well as two Players of the Year, one Rookie of the Year and one Defensive Player of the Year
+As Scranton’s Head Coach, recruited and coached six Landmark All-Conference Team selections, as well as two Players of the Year, one Defensive Player of the Year, and one Rookie of the Year

-From 2014 to 2019, helped lead Seton Hall to a 94-66 (.588) overall record, two 23+ win seasons, one Big East Regular Season Championship, and four post-season berths (two NCAA Tournaments), helping rebuild a program that had not won more than 11 games during each of the four seasons prior to the staff’s arrival
+From 2014 to 2019, helped lead Seton Hall to two 23+ win seasons, one Big East Conference Regular Season Championship, and four post-season berths (two NCAA Tournaments) – helped rebuild a program that had not won more than 11 games in each of the four seasons prior to the staff’s arrival (36-86 (.295) record during span)

-From 2004 to 2009, assisted the New York Liberty to four WNBA playoff appearances
+From 2004 to 2009, assisted the New York Liberty to four WNBA Playoff berths (two Eastern Conference Finals appearances)

 Head Coach Record